 However, Compass' valuation perplexes me.
 On the surface their story is very glitzy and they are exceptionally skilled at promoting themselves and their real estate agents.
 However, even after having met with a business development guy at Compass, I don't see them doing anything special to help people buy or sell homes.
 They've basically just grown over night by stealing a lot of the top producers from other brokerages across the country.

-Of course, as the co-owner of a full service, discount real estate brokerage, I can't help but believe that that is the real future of real estate.
+Of course, as the co-owner of a full service, discount real estate brokerage, I can't help but believe that the low commission model is the real future of real estate.
 That's why I'm actually a bit surprised that Redfin's valuation isn't higher.
 Then again their growth has stalled recently - at least in the Chicago market - and this business model is not easy to pull off.
 It could just be that investors need to see more proof of the potential before attributing a greater value to their stock.

 Gary Lucido is the President of Lucid Realty, the Chicago area's full service real estate brokerage that offers home buyer rebates and discount commissions.
 If you want to keep up to date on the Chicago real estate market or get an insider's view of the seamy underbelly of the real estate industry you can Subscribe to Getting Real by Email using the form below.
 Please be sure to verify your email address when you receive the verification notice.